The Best Vanilla Buttercream Frosting

 - Unsalted butter is the base for this frosting.
-Make sure it is at room temperature so when you have a nice creamy frosting.
+Make sure it is at room temperature for best results.

-- Confectioners’ sugar adds sweetness to the frosting.
-Sift the sugar so there are no clumps and you obtain a smooth frosting.
+- Confectioners’ sugar, also known as powdered sugar, makes the frosting sweet.
+Sift the sugar so there are no clumps and you achieve a smooth texture.

 - Vanilla extract provides flavor to the frosting.
-Use pure vanilla extract (not imitation) for the best taste.
+Use pure vanilla extract or homemade (not imitation) for the best taste.

 - Heavy cream or milk thins the frosting slightly so it is easier to spread on your desserts.
 If piping, I suggest using heavy cream since it’s more stable than milk.
 Make sure it is room temperature.

 How to make buttercream frosting

 - Beat butter until smooth.
 Use a stand mixer or hand mixer for this step.
-Mix for about 3 minutes so some air is incorporated into the butter.
+Mix for about 2 to 3 minutes until creamy.